vionwinnie/old_website/starstockpicker.md

 |2017 (YTD)	|0.04	|0.09	|-0.05|0.20|
 |Avg	|0.07	|0.05	|NA|0.08|

 RF outperforms QR for 9 out of 14 years.
 In recent years and both strategies outperformed benchmark 13 out of 14 years, showing the consistency of the strategy.
+In terms of concentration of the portfolio, RF holds about 35-60% of the consstituents and QT holds about 20% of the current number constituents.

 ![Alt Text](/assets/RF_Constituents3.png)

 # Conclusion

+In my simulation, it has shown that random forest approach generates higher return than a 4-factor quant model.
+The outperformance can be attributed to the following two areas: Random forest can adjust for the weightings for each periods based on the current trends while still taking the market cyclicality into account.
+If valuation metrics in recent months matters less, the model can adjust the valuation factor weightings.

+It has to note however, that a random forest model contains more securities than quant model. [implication?]

+Next steps: to explore is a sector-based model

 ## Feature Table